MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/create-help-using-platyps.md

 The cmdlet reads the compiled MAML file and outputs the content in the same format you would receive from `Get-Help`.
 This allows you to inspect the results to verify that the Markdown files compiled correctly and produce the desired results.
-If you find error, re-edit the Markdown files and recompile the MAML.
+If you find an error, re-edit the Markdown files and recompile the MAML.

 Now you are ready to publish your help files.